slipguru/l1l2py/doc/tutorial.rst

 If all it's ok, the package is installed and fully working.

-Moreover, in order to generate the plot showed in the following tutorial is required the `Matplotlib <http://matplotlib.sourceforge.net/>`_ package.
+Moreover, in order to generate the plot showed in the following tutorial the `Matplotlib <http://matplotlib.sourceforge.net/>`_ package is required.

 Tutorial
 ========